orbitmines/archive/projects/OrbitMines Minimap.md

-*Now this is what functions and data are.*
+*Now this is what functions, data, ..., information is.*

 ###### 2024